Fall Protection Safety Talk

-From power cords, internet cords, phone cords, machine cords, and every other cord they can create a sea of obstacles for employees and customers alike.
-Try to keep cords ran out of the site and behind walls or furniture.
+From extension cords, power cords, internet cords, phone cords, machine cords, and every other cord they can create a sea of obstacles for employees and customers alike.
+Try to keep cords out of the site and behind walls or furniture.
 Never have cords running across a walkway.

 Make sure you are wearing the proper footwear for the job you are performing.
 Open to shoes should never be worn in a factory setting.
 Shoes with proper traction should always be worn as well as slip-resistant shoes.

 Proper lighting inside and outside of your work area should always be used.
 Never try walking in the dark.
 Steps and tripping hazards can be hidden if a room is dark or has a shadow this is why lighting is important.